EmilHvitfeldt/smltar/docs/06_ml_regression.md

 #> [1] 3013209
 ```

-We can deal with this problem by performing **text normalization** on our text before feeding it into our preprocessing engine.
+We can deal with this problem by performing **text normalization** on our text before feeding it into our preprocessing\index{preprocessing} engine.
 One library to perform text normalization is the **stringi** package, which includes many different text normalization methods.
-How these methods work is beyond the scope of this book, but know that the text normalization functions make text like our two versions of "schön" equivalent.
+How these methods work is beyond the scope of this book, but know that the text normalization functions make text like our two versions of "schön"\index{language!Non-English} equivalent.
 We will use `stri_trans_nfc()` for this example, which performs Canonical Decomposition, followed by Canonical Composition, but we could also use `textrecipes::step_text_normalize()` within a tidymodels recipe for the same task.

 ```r